ericphanson/TravelingSalesmanExact.jl/README.md

 the very nice blog post <http://opensourc.es/blog/mip-tsp> which also has a [Julia implementation](https://github.com/opensourcesblog/mip_tsp).
-In the symmetric case, the implementation in this package uses the symmetry of the problem to reduce the number of variables, and essentially is the most basic version of the algorithms described by (Pferschy and Staněk, 2017) (i.e. no warmstarts or clustering methods for subtour elimination as a presolve step).
+In the symmetric case, the implementation in this package uses the symmetry of the problem to reduce the number of variables, and is similar to the "reduced clustering" version of the algorithms described by (Pferschy and Staněk, 2017), using TravelingSalesmanHeuristics to warmstart the solves with good solutions, as well as splitting the problem into subproblems using Clustering.jl to obtain some good subtour elimination constraints.

+While TravelingSalesmanExact is functional and somewhat practical for small problems, in 2003, [Concorde](https://www.math.uwaterloo.ca/tsp/concorde/benchmarks/bench.html) already could solve much larger problems faster!
+So we are far away from the state of the art here.
+See [Performance](#performance) below for some more details.

 See also
 [TravelingSalesmanHeuristics.jl](https://github.com/evanfields/TravelingSalesmanHeuristics.jl)